Updated March 15, 2023

 This first part covers basic Java Collection Interview Questions and Answers.

-- Stream API for Java: for supporting some of the sequential and parallel processing.
+- Stream API for Java: For supporting some of the sequential and parallel processing.

-Benefits of collection framework defined below:
+The benefits of collection framework are defined below:

 - Reduced development efforts by implementing defined collection classes.

-- Code quality is always enhanced including performance.
+- Code quality is always enhanced, including performance.

 - Improve code reusability and maintained proper interoperability.

 Q3.
 Explain the benefits of using the collection framework generic version from starting collection interfaces and classes on the Java 4 version onwards.

 Java 1.5 came with some critical functionalities specifically in the collection framework, which enhances some of the generic interface’s legacy features.
 It introduced some of the approaches which actually provided ClassCastException at compilation time.
 Initially, the same exception came at runtime without any previous definition.
 But in the case of compilation, it will never be identified.
 If the developer mentioned one collection interface object type, it would never accept any other reference.
 If by mistake developers have done the same, then it will throw ClasCastExpection at compilation time.